nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Shows the statistics of applications (e.g. number of each application status, interviews, archived applications etc.).
 * All the statistics counts include the archived applications.
-* The interview count shows from the stats command does not related to the `interview` status tag.
-It shows the actual interviews associates with the applications in CinternS.
+* The interview count shown from the `stats` command does not relate to the `interview` status tag.
+It shows the number of actual interviews associated with the applications in CinternS.
 * The `pending`, `offered` and `rejected` counts are related to the status tag of the applications.

 Format: `stats`